thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 {% include images-gallery.html imageCollection="alarmСonditionsAdvanced" showListImageTitles="true" %}

-### Example 7.
-Dynamic thresholds based on the tenant or customer attributes
+#### Dynamic thresholds based on the tenant or customer attributes

-Example 6 demonstrates how to enable or disable rule based on the value of "temperatureAlarmFlag" attribute of the device.
+[Advanced thresholds](#advanced-thresholds) demonstrates how to enable or disable rule based on the value of "temperatureAlarmFlag" attribute of the device.
 But what if you would like to enable or disable certain rule for all devices that belong to a tenant or customer?
 To avoid configuration of the attribute for each device, you may configure alarm rule to compare constant value with the value of Tenant or Customer Attribute.
 For this purpose, you should use "Constant" key type and compare it with dynamic value.
 See configuration example below: